Iaml3gend/iaml3gend/README.md

 I'm a Software Development Engineer.

-- 🔭 I’m Currently working as a ######Data Engineer at [Nisum](https://www.nisum.com/).
+- 🔭 I’m Currently working as a Data Engineer at [Nisum](https://www.nisum.com/).
 - 🌱 I’m Currently learning Data Engineering.

-- ⚡ Fun fact: I love nature and the road trips that take me closer to it, always ready for another ⛰ 🌏
+I love nature and the road trips that take me closer to it, always ready for another ⛰ 🌏

 I write my thoughts here https://aravindvardhan.me/